Artcell: Onno Shomoy (অন্য সময়) (2000–2002)

-Artcell released their first studio album Onno Shomoy in 2002 by G-Series.
-It was both critically and commercially successful.
+After releasing songs through compilation albums, Artcell released their debut studio album Onno Shomoy in 2002 under the label record, G-Series.
+It was both critically and commercially successful, being one of the first albums to introduce progressive metal music to Bangladeshi listeners.
 The band lost its main songwriter Rupok to cerebral malaria while working on this album.
 The album was dedicated to him.
 One of the songs was titled "রুপক একটি গান (Rupok A Song)" in his memory.